 Where an executor who is named in a will dies before the will is activated and before probate has been issued by the Court, provided there are other named executors in the will, then it will be their responsibility to deal with the estate.
 If you have more than one executor named on your will then the others would take over the deceased executor's responsibilities.

-If all of the named executors have died before the deceased, then the beneficiary or beneficiaries who are receiving the largest sum of the estate in the will will have the right to deal with the estate.
+If all of the named executors have died before the deceased, then the beneficiary or beneficiaries who are receiving the largest sum of the estate under the Will will have the right to deal with the estate.
 A maximum of four executors can act to administer an estate.